zhenggongehao/zhenggong.github.io/index.md

 - **Deep learning in electromagnetics:** inverse design of metamaterials

 ## News
-- **[Aug.
-2023]** My paper on interfacial Cherenkov radiation from ultralow-energy electrons is published on PNAS.
+- **[Aug., 2023]** My paper on interfacial Cherenkov radiation from ultralow-energy electrons is published on PNAS.
 - **[Spring, 2023]** I served as a Teaching assistant for the electromagnetic wave theory class for sophomore students.

 {% include_relative _includes/publications.md %}